Roblox NPC Pathfinding: Building AI That Feels Alive

 Shipping NPCs That Players Remember

-Then spend the last 20 percent of your time on micro-timing.
-The 200ms head turn before a chase.
-The momentary pause at the top of a ladder.
-The NPC that glances twice at a suspicious noise before committing.
-Those are the details players remember, and they are what separate a game that feels like a world from a game that feels like a demo.
+Then spend the last 20 percent of your development time on micro-timing — the 200ms head turn before a chase, the momentary pause at the top of a ladder, the NPC that glances twice at a suspicious noise before committing.
+Those are the details players remember.
+If you are shipping a game where NPCs carry real narrative or gameplay weight, start with a single NPC, build the four layers one at a time, and the rest of your roster becomes a variation on the template you have proven out.